ndimov/course-linker/README.md

-# GroupMe Chat Linker
+# Course Chat Linker

 My university makes a lot of group chats for different classes.
-Given a spreadsheet with course data and GroupMe links, this provides a web frontend to help users find the link for their classes without needing to open the spreadsheet.
+Given a spreadsheet with course data and group chat links, this provides a web frontend to help users find the link for their classes without needing to open the spreadsheet.

 ## Usage